horgh/catbox/README.md

 privilege right now is flood exemption.

-# TLS certificates
+## TLS
-catbox requires valid certificates when connecting to servers.

-You can load new certificates without restarting by rehashing the configuration.

 A setup for a network might look like this:

-* Give each server a valid certificate.
-You'll want a certificate with multiple SANs.
-One should be the server's hostname (server1.example.com), and one should be the network's hostname (irc.example.com).
-This is important as servers will connect via the server hostname and validate the certificate against that, while clients will connect via the network hostname and validate the certificate against that.
-A wildcard certificate is a possibility, but there's additional risk in that, so I don't recommend it.
+* Give each server a certificate with 2 SANs: Its own hostname, e.g. server1.example.com, and the network hostname, e.g. irc.example.com.
-* Set up irc.example.com to have multiple A records, one for each server's IP.
+* Set up irc.example.com with DNS round-robin listing each server's IP.
-* In servers.conf, list each server by its hostname.
+* List each server by its own hostname in servers.conf.

+Clients connect to the network hostname and verify against it.
+Servers connect to each other by server hostname and verify against it.

 # Logo